dr. S. Couperus

 For an overview of the entire project see:

-Current project - Unwanted Urbanites: The Politics of Urban Exclusion since 1945
+Current project - Unwanted Urbanites: The Politics of Social Exclusion since 1945

 This project is in its formative stage and deals with the systemic nature of social displacement and exclusion in cities.
 It focuses on cities that have adhered to the inclusionary ethics of post-war democracy, humanitarianism and welfarism but nevertheless have employed policies that rendered mechanisms of systemic social exclusion.